-Electricity has been available in Cyprus since very early in the 20th century, and is supplied by the Electricity Authority of Cyprus (EAC).
+Electricity has been available in Cyprus since very early in the 20th century.
+It is supplied by the Electricity Authority of Cyprus (EAC).

-Sadly, the explosion at Zygi in July 2011, which led to the tragic loss of 12 lives, also destroyed the island’s main electricity generating source.
-Power cuts were scheduled for most of Cyprus during July and early August until temporary measures were taken, and the cost of electricity started to soar in the Autumn.
+Sadly, there was an explosion at Zygi in July 2011, which led to the tragic loss of 12 lives.
+It also destroyed the island’s main electricity generating source.
+Power cuts were scheduled for most of Cyprus during July and early August until temporary measures were taken.
+Then the cost of electricity started to soar in the Autumn.
 By the end of 2011, the first 120 units cost €16.20.
 By 2015, even with falling fuel prices around the world, the first 120 units cost €16.45.
-Customers are urged to conserve as much electricity as possible, yet the bills seem higher than ever.
+The authorities asked us to conserve as much electricity as possible, yet the bills climbed higher.

 Most homes have solar panels on the roof which help towards heating water.
-On a sunny day from about May to October, and sometimes beyond, there is no need for any extra power for water heating – solar energy heats the hot water tank sufficiently to provide water for showering and washing dishes.
+On a sunny day from about April to October, and sometimes beyond, there is no need for any extra power for water heating.
+Solar energy heats the hot water tank sufficiently to provide water for showering and washing dishes.

-However washing machines and dishwashers are usually plumbed into the cold water system only, so they do use extra power to heat the necessary water.
-During the cooler part of the year, or when the day is overcast, we find it necessary to turn our electric water heater on for up to an hour to provide sufficient hot water for showers.
+However washing machines and dishwashers are usually plumbed into the cold water system only.
+So they use extra power to heat the necessary water.
+During the cooler part of the year, or when the day is overcast, we have to turn our electric water heater on.
+It can take anything from ten minutes to an hour to provide sufficient hot water for showers.

-Electricity cables are overhead rather than buried – this means that installation is cheaper but storm damage more likely.
-It also leads to a rather ugly skyline, with not just water tanks and satellite dishes, but also overhead cables almost everywhere.
+Electricity cables are overhead rather than buried in Cyprus.
+This means that installation is cheaper, but storm damage more likely.
+It also leads to a rather ugly skyline.
+There are not just water tanks and satellite dishes, but overhead cables almost everywhere.

-Most standard white goods and appliances can be bought at electrical stores or larger supermarkets: washing machines, fridges and dishwashers are common, although tumble driers are less so.
+You can buy most standard white goods and appliances at electrical stores or larger supermarkets.
+Washing machines, fridges and dishwashers are common, although tumble driers are less so.
 In a climate where the sun shines for about 360 days of the year, most people hang laundry out to dry.